omidfarhang/omid.dev/content/posts/2010-10-21-facebook-disconnect-a-chrome-extension-that-puts-facebook-in-its-place.en.md

   Before (Left) – After (Right)
 </p>

-While there are other ways to do this manually, they usually amount to a full block on \*.facebook.com/\* traffic, whereas this extension still allows normal use of your Facebook account and leaves &#8220;like&#8221; buttons on websites completely intact for you to continue sharing.
+While there are other ways to do this manually, they usually amount to a full block on \*.facebook.com/\* traffic, whereas this extension still allows normal use of your Facebook account and leaves “like” buttons on websites completely intact for you to continue sharing.